Hairlock/front-end-tools/README.md

 #### Less Indexes

-Every device have an index that define the structure of the different stylesheets.
+Every device has an index that define the structure of the different stylesheets.
 These indexes can be found in:

     /client/css/{device-name}/indexes